World Turtle: North America

-The turtle features prominently in Stephen King’s novel, It.
+Southern Africa

+The usilosimapundu of Zulu folklore also bears some similarities to the world turtle.
+It is a creature so large that it contains many countries and that one side of it experiences a different season than the other side.

 In modern media

-The Discworld series, created by Terry Pratchett, takes place on a fictional world that is a flat disc sitting on top of four elephants astride the shell of a giant turtle named Great A'Tuin.
+The Discworld book series, created by Terry Pratchett, takes place on a fictional world that is a flat disc sitting on top of four elephants astride the shell of a giant turtle named Great A'Tuin.

 In the book Monday Begins on Saturday by Arkady and Boris Strugatsky, a disc upon elephants on a turtle is said to have been discovered by a pupil who entered an ideal world of imagination.

 In the book It by Stephen King, Pennywise's archenemy is a giant turtle named Maturin.
+Maturin also appears in King's Wizard And Glass, the fourth book in The Dark Tower series.

-In the start of the first chapter of Stephen Hawking's A Brief History Of Time, an old woman says: ”What you have told us is rubbish.
-The world is really a flat plate supported on the back of a giant tortoise.”
+In the start of the first chapter of the book A Brief History of Time by Stephen Hawking, an old woman says, "What you have told us is rubbish.
+The world is really a flat plate supported on the back of a giant tortoise."

 The film Strange World is revealed to take place on and inside a World Turtle, with the characters trying to stop an infection from killing it.

+According to the series creators of the television series Avatar: The Last Airbender, the lion turtle that guides Aang in the third season was heavily inspired by World Turtle myths.

+In the Pokémon Scarlet and Violet videogame expansion, The Indigo Disk, the legendary Pokémon Terapagos can undergo Terastallization bearing the Stellar Type.
+In this form, Terapagos resembles the world as the ancients saw it.